hrshith/audio2text-download/README.md

 This Docker image contains the Flask app configured with Audi2Text and Whisper messaging capabilities.
 It simplifies deployment and offers flexibility for various environments.

+**Getting Started**

+These instructions will get you a copy of the project up and running on your local machine and developement server for a development and testing purposes.

 **References:**
 - **Flask**: https://flask.palletsprojects.com/en/3.0.x/